dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - **radius**
      - *Float*
+     - *Point*
      - A built-in attribute on point cloud data created by the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>` Used to set the size for the points in the viewport.

    * - **material_index**
      - *Integer*
+     - *Face*
-     - Used to specify the material slot for every polygon in a mesh.
+     - Used to specify the material slot for every face in a mesh.

    * - **crease**
      - *Float*
+     - *Edge*
      - Edge attribute used by the Subdivision Surface node and modifier.
        It only allows values between 0 and 1.

    * - **normal**
      - *Vector*
+     - *Face*
-     - Normal of a polygon.
+     - Normal of a face.
 This is a bit different from the other builtin attributes in that it cannot be modified.
 It is automatically derived from the mesh.
-If this attribute is accessed on non-point domains, it might not be normalized, because it is interpolated from normals of neighboring polygons.
+If this attribute is accessed on non-point domains, it might not be normalized, because it is interpolated from normals of neighboring faces.

    * - **shade_smooth**
      - *Boolean*
+     - *Face*
-     - Polygon attribute determining if a polygon should have smooth shading enabled.
+     - Attribute determining if a face should have smooth shading enabled.

 Naming Conventions
 ==================